10 Day Crean Tour

 DAY 4: Cliffs of Moher to Killarney

-We take you away from all the hustle and bustle of the Cliffs of Moher visitor centre, and bring you on a magical guided walk of the unspoilt region along the cliffs.
+We take you away from all the hustle and bustle of the Cliffs of Moher visitor centre and bring you on a magical guided walk of the unspoilt region along the cliffs.

 The walk is along a gravel path with flagstone steps cut out of the terrain to cross the drains and streams and on the steeper inclines.
 The trail is not a difficult walk; it requires a basic level of fitness and a good head for heights.

-You will walk along until you reach the highest point of the Cliffs of Moher standing 214m (702 feet) above sea level, where views of the Dingle Peninsula and Loop Head in the South, the Aran Islands to the West with the Twelve Pins and mountains of Connemara to the North can be seen on a clear day.
+You will walk along until you reach the highest point of the Cliffs of Moher standing 214m (702 feet) above sea level, where views of the Dingle Peninsula and Loop Head in the South, the Aran Islands to the West of the Twelve Pins and mountains of Connemara to the North can be seen on a clear day.

 After the hike, you will get the chance to sample the fresh seafood and local craft beers in a nice cosy Irish Pub.
 From there we will take a ferry crossing over Ireland’s longest river, The Shannon, before arriving at your accommodation in Killarney.